xoltia/VanillaBot/README.md

 anyone on all of Xbox Live starts to play a game, just your friends.

 ## Commands
 Here's a list of the current commands.
+Commands can be activated with prefixes, mentioning the bot, or DMing the bot.
+If you need to change the prefix without affecting the prefixes of other bots use the prefix command by mentioning Yuko.
+#### general
+* !ping
+* !info
+* !changelog
+* !help
+* !help &lt;command&gt;
+* !prefix

 #### notifications
 * !notify &lt;user&gt;
 * !notify disable &lt;user&gt;